Best things to do in Houston

 Why go?
-Enjoy a string of immortal jukebox tunes (think Django Reinhart, Edith Piaf and Hank Williams) while sipping wine or beer—the old-fashioned register only takes cash.
+Enjoy a string of immortal jukebox tunes (think Django Reinhart, Edith Piaf and Hank Williams) while sipping wine or beer in this venue, which has been listed on the National Register for Historic Places.
+Worth noting: the old-fashioned register only takes cash.
 Keep an eye out for the resident ghost: an old bartender called “Carl” who’s allegedly still hanging around, possibly waiting for one final tip (he doesn’t accept credit cards either).

 What is it?
 The historic beach town of Galveston is less than an hour’s drive from Houston and is considered by many to be an extension of the city itself.

 Why go?
 There’s plenty to do here too, from 32 miles of beaches (chilled-out Jamaica Beach is the locals’ favorite) to an evocative historic district, full of Victorian architecture and old seafaring inns.
 Check out the chateau-like Bishop’s Palace before pedaling a beach cruiser bike along the seawall at sunset.
 Had enough of volleyball and sun-bathing?
 Spend some time fishing and exploring the historic ships at Seawolf Park, including the U.S.S.
 Cavalla and U.S.S.
 Stewart.

 What is it?
 Legend has it that the fajita was invented in Houston—and the restaurant which had the bright idea is still serving them here today.